-Forest Therapy is an evidence-based therapeutic practice that connects people to natural environments through gentle sensory based 'invitations' (optional mindfulness and meditation exercises).
+Forest Therapy is an evidence-based, therapeutic practice that connects people to natural environments using gentle sensory-based 'invitations' (optional mindfulness and meditation exercises).
 I think of Forest Therapy as a preventative medicine, rather than a treatment.

 There are 7 key elements to the practice:

-It is when ALL these factors are present within the invitations that healing happens, with the forest as the therapist and the guide as the facilitator.
+It is when all these factors are present within the invitations that mental clarity and healing happens, with the forest as the therapist, and the guide as the facilitator.

-We start with a brief explanation of the history and science after which we move through a series of group and individual invitations.
+You'll begin your experience with a brief explanation of the history and science, and then you'll be guided through a series of group and individual invitations.
 You will be able to turn off your worrying and wandering mind, and connect with your breath and body.
-It's not your average forest walk; it's very, very slow and time is passed engaging senses.
+It's not your average forest walk; it's very, very slow, and time is passed engaging senses.

 Much of the time is spent in silence, although there is a chance for group reflection after each invitation.
 There will definitely be an opportunity to just sit with a tree.
-Finally we have a closing chat with tea and snacks.
+Finally, you'll close the session with a Japanese tea ceremony and snacks.

-Having time to relax in our wonderful ancient woodland can lead to emotional healing and a host of other benefits which are proven to last for 2-4 weeks.
+Having time to relax and connect to nature in magnificent ancient woodland can lead to emotional healing, mental clarity and a host of other benefits, which are proven to last for 2-4 weeks.

 The practice of Forest Therapy originated in Japan 40 years ago, where it's known as Shinrin-Yoku ("bathing your senses in the atmosphere of the forest").
-Japan is the most densely populated country on earth, with correspondingly high stress levels, and it’s also one of the most heavily forested.
-In the 1980s the Japanese government carried out extensive scientific research which found that a two-hour forest therapy session could reduce high blood pressure, lower cortisol levels (the stress hormone) and improve concentration and memory.
+Japan is the most densely populated country on earth, with correspondingly high stress levels.
+It's also one of the most heavily forested countries.
+In the 1980s the Japanese government carried out extensive scientific research, which found that a two-hour Forest Therapy session could reduce high blood pressure, lower cortisol levels (the stress hormone) and improve concentration and memory.

-And their findings went further; they found that the essential oils released by trees boost the immune system so recovery time from surgery or illness is reduced.
-When Shinrin-Yoku was introduced to the health system, participants reported feeling better, sleeping longer, and enjoying these effects for weeks following an experience.
-It is now practised by more than 5 million Japanese, extends across the whole of Asia, and is growing in popularity in Europe, Canada and the US.
+And their findings went further; they found that the essential oils released by trees boost the immune system, so recovery time from surgery or illness is reduced.
+When Shinrin-Yoku was introduced to the health system, participants reported feeling better and sleeping longer.
+Furthermore, they enjoyed these effects for weeks following an experience.
+Forest Therapy is now practised by more than 5 million Japanese people, extends across the whole of Asia, and is growing in popularity in Europe, Canada and the US.

-The results of my trial forest therapy walks align with the above and also demonstrate a considerable reduction in anxiety and increase in energy levels.
+The results of my trial Forest Therapy walks align with these findings.
+They also demonstrate a considerable reduction in anxiety and increase in energy levels.

 "Forest Bathing is just an amazing healing experience!".Nicla, Reading